8 Awesome Things to Do in Agrigento, Sicily (2025)

-The gateway to the spectacular Valley of the Temples, Agrigento is one of the most popular places to visit in Sicily.
+The gateway to the spectacular Valley of the Temples, the historic city of Agrigento is one of the most popular places to visit in Sicily.

-Whether you only have a few days or you’re planning a longer road trip around Sicily, you should absolutely spend at least a day in Agrigento and appreciate its small town charms.
+Whether you only have a few days or you’re planning a longer road trip around Sicily, you should absolutely spend at least a day in Agrigento and appreciate its small-town charm.
+I visited Agrigento on one of my road trips through Sicily, and it was among my favorite places on the island!

 In this short guide, you’ll find the best landmarks and activities in Agrigento, along with a few tips to make the most of your trip (no matter how short!)